CTristan/Spawn.HDT.DustUtility/README.md

 # Spawn.HDT.DustUtility
-This plugin lets you earch through your collection for cards that you don't use in any deck in order to disenchant them.
+Search through your collection for cards that you don't use in any deck in order to disenchant them.

 ![Overlay](https://i.imgur.com/X91JVMa.png)

 # Spawn.HDT.StrangerCards
-This plugin helps you to keep track of which cards didn't start in your deck.
+Keep track of which cards in your hand didn't start in your deck.

 ![Overlay](https://i.imgur.com/MXdwt24.png)